We’ve been talking a lot about gluten-free shopping and it has made me think . . . WHICH foods are you buying.

 #5 Tortillas or wraps

-Read ingredients as many of the gluten-free tortillas and wraps contain xanthan gum or corn – as well as many other unwanted ingredients.
+Read the ingredients as many of the gluten-free tortillas and wraps contain xanthan gum or corn – or many other unwanted ingredients.
 The healthier versions are a bit expensive which doesn’t help much with the cost comparison of the gluten-free bread but does offer another option if interested.
 There are multiple varieties to choose from in this category.

 #6 Pancakes

 We are crazy about pancakes at our house.
-We’ve multiple recipes we use for different dishes.
 Our zucchini pancake is a tortilla replacement when we make our gluten-free tacos.
 The sweetness of the zucchini offsets the spiciness of the tacos – a perfect blend!

 #7 Bok Choy, Kale or Chard Leaf